 - 1a Grow year-round tourism.
 Seasonality of demand should be reduced.
 This can be critical for profitability.
 It also can lead to sustainability benefits in terms of resource use.
 There is a particular need to generate more visits in late autumn and spring.
 It has implications for both marketing and product development. - 1b Increase length of stay in the area.
 It appears that many people stop off in the Cairngorms while in transit or on a wider tour.
 Some others use the Cairngorms as a base but may spend more time touring out from the area.
-While these visitors, a well as those on day trips and short breaks, are welcomed, all should be encouraged to stay longer locally on their current or subsequent visits. - 1c Increase spend per head and income retained.
+While these visitors, as well as those on day trips and short breaks, are welcomed, all should be encouraged to stay longer locally on their current or subsequent visits. - 1c Increase spend per head and income retained.
 Gross value from tourism will be strengthened if spend per head on local goods and services is increased.
-This requires providing more opportunities and incentives for visitor spending and also strengthening the provision of services and supplies that come from the local area.
+This requires providing more opportunities and incentives for visitor spending and also strengthening the provision of services and supplies that come from the local area. - Outcome: Total tourism spending in the Cairngorms has increased at a rate over 35% higher than the equivalent rate for Scotland as a whole.
+Relative higher growth has been seen in spring and autumn compared with the summer.
+Average length of stay has increased by over 35%, There has been increased business turnover (including visits and occupancy) especially out of season, leading to increased profitability, confidence, levels of investment and year round jobs.